Alexander-r/gosrvmon/README.md

  * `RemoteChecksURLs` - an array of servers from which additional data will be requested.
 Multiple servers can be set like this : `[ "http://192.168.1.1:8000/api/checks", "http://192.168.1.2:8000/api/checks" , "http://192.168.1.3:8000/api/checks" ]`
  * `AllowSingleChecks` - if enables single checks of host current state can be performed.
 The result of this check will be presented as json data or in web interface and will not be stored to database.

+### Chart
+ * `MaxRttScale` - Maximum timeout value for chart Y scale.
+ * `DynamicRttScale` - if enabled a minimal required timeout value for chart Y scale would be used up to MaxRttScale.
+If disabled then the scale will always go up to MaxRttScale.

 ## Docker

 Gosrvmon is also provided as a Docker container: